ArifADS/Curriculo/curriculum.en.md

 After that I worked in a company named Pineapple Technologies for about 20 months, I developed a great Point Of Sale, which I feel very proud, with inventory management and integration with Fiscal Printers through a Rasperry Pi (Invu POS).
 Meanwhile since I have always made the backends for my personal projects, I started to learn Node.js, changing from the ageing PHP, which worked perfect for the server I installed in the Rasperry Pi projects.

-Now I'm in Madrid more focused on iOS Development, learning a lot about best practices and evolving together with Swift.
+Now I'm in Madrid more focused on iOS Development, learning a lot about best practices and evolving together with Swift and SwiftUI.

 ## Job Experience
 * Lola Market (November 2018 - Present)
   * Maintain, update and add new feature to Clients and Shoppers App
-  * Update Obj-C code base to clean Swift.
+  * Migrate whole Obj-C app to Swift and SwiftUI
 * Quadram Services (February 2018 - September 2018)
   * Develop new and update more than 6 different apps in iOS with different requirements.
   * Create Cocoapods Frameworks for code sharing between projects.